shade/bridge-odata/README.md

 ## bridge.$filter(query)

 Filtered queries can get complex however they are fairly powerful.
-One can write a JS object literal as the query and that will map to a string query. e.g.
+One can write a JS object literal as the query that will map to a string query. e.g.

 ```js
 {right: 'a', op: 'eq', left: 'b'} => 'a eq b'